dreamcoder321/demo-roombooking/README.md

 6. A simple mock testing is provided.

-7. This a simple demo without any business related concerns since that require open-ended discussion.
+7. This a simple demo without any business related concerns since that warrant open-ended discussion.